arabellas-craft/arabellas-craft.github.io/_posts/2025-11-27-choosing-a-divination-method.md

 ## 4. Dice Divination

 **What it is:** Roll three six-sided dice into a circle.
 Add up the numbers.
 Look up what that total means.
-The system comes from Victorian fortune-telling traditions.
+The method appears in a British fortune-telling book from around 1860.[^3]

 **Best for:** Fast answers to specific questions.
 Works well for yes/no decisions or when you need quick guidance.